When you’re having a crowd, a popular main course and fuss-free recipe is pulled pork.

 5. ADD the barbecue sauce to the meat now or serve it on the side, allowing each person add sauce to his or her sauce as desired.

-6. TO SERVE: If you’re serving from the clock, first clean the crock, discarding the liquid and onions.
-Return the meat to the crock set to keep warm.
+6. TO SERVE: If you’re serving from the clock, first clean the slow cooker, discarding the liquid and onions.
+Return the meat to the slow cooker, set to keep warm.
 It’s best to add some barbecue sauce if you’re serving it this way, to help keep the meat from drying out.

-Alternatively, you can place the shredded meat on the hamburger buns and serve them on a plater, with the barbecue sauce and slaw on the side.
+Alternatively, you can place the shredded meat on the hamburger buns and serve them on a platter, with the barbecue sauce and slaw on the side.

 Comments are closed.